Start of main content

 Lecture

-An Introduction to IP
+An Introduction to Intellectual Properties (IP)

 Different types of IP and why these are important.
 The presentation will briefly discuss AI generated inventions and ownership of an invention developed during employment